Updated: Jul 18

 Is that the cloaked crusader?

-Think about how all the Jews who were going to slam a stone against Stephen’s head took off their cloaks and handed them to the fellow Saul to hold.
+Think about how all the Jews who were going to slam a stone against Stephen’s head taking off their cloaks and handing them to the fellow Saul to hold.
 Taking off one’s cloak of a rabbi means doing evil.
-It was evil those Jews took their cloaks off to do, which Stephen asked Yahweh to forgive them, because they had never been told the truth of this lesson.
+It was evil those Jews took their cloaks off to do, which is why Stephen asked Yahweh to forgive them; he made that prayer because they had never been told the truth of this lesson.
 Thus, when the “other” has judged you for having removed your “cloak,” it then becomes time for “you” to listen to him [or “strepson autō” – “yield to him”] and [from “kai“] put back on your own “cloak.”
-There is nothing that says, “If someone tries to take you coat give him two.”
+There is nothing that says, “If someone tries to take your coat give him two.”